skarlekar/smart-quora/README.md

 ### SmartQuora Transactions
 The following type of transactions are available in the SmartQuora application.

 **CreateQuestion** - A CreateQuestion transaction is invoked by the Inquirer to pose a question.
+The reward amount and time by which answers are due has to accompany the request.
+The CreateQuestion transaction generates the _

 ## Setup Instructions
 ### Installing Hyperledger Fabric on AWS